bkpecho/handaan/README.md

 3. Open the `index.html` file in your web browser to view the website.

 That's it!
 You can now explore Handaan Restaurant's website locally on your machine.
-If you want to make any changes or contribute to the project, feel free to create a pull request on the GitHub repository.
-We appreciate your contributions!

 ## Contributing

-We welcome contributions to improve the Handaan Restaurant website.
-If you find any bugs, have suggestions for new features, or want to enhance the design, feel free to create a pull request.
-We appreciate your feedback!
+We appreciate your interest in improving the Handaan Restaurant website.
+While we are not actively accepting external contributions at the moment, your feedback is valuable to us.
+If you discover any issues, have ideas for new features, or want to suggest design enhancements, please feel free to open an issue on the GitHub repository.
+Thank you for your understanding and support!

 ## License